Skip to main content

 [data: dataLen ] // inner calldata, variable length

 Records are concatenated.
-No length prefix on the array.
-No padding.
+No length prefix on the array, no padding.
 Walk the buffer with a moving offset, peel one record at a time, stop when the offset hits the end.
-The actual walker in src/decoders/multisend.js looks like this, slightly trimmed:
+The actual walker in src/decoders/multisend.js, slightly trimmed:

 # src/decoders/multisend.js (trimmed)